stokenz/siterun/README.md

 - HTTP / HTTPS
 - MQTT v5

-Types of devices PRISM has been tested with:
+Types of devices SiteRun has been tested with:
 - Power Systems (Eaton SC200, SC300)
 - Generators
 - Solar Chargers